 Since this process is slower than the metabolizing of carbs, the energy released into the bloodstream is relatively measured.

-How a Ketogenic Diet Reduces Anxiety
+How Keto Diet Reduces Anxiety

 Controlled release of energy